HelloGGX/shadcn-vue-mcp/README.md

 Developers face multiple challenges when building UI components:

-- ❌ Need to manually check shadcn-vue and tailwindcss4.0 documentation, wasting significant time
-- ❌ Component code needs to be written from scratch, inefficient
-- ❌ Difficult to achieve design consistency, components lack unified style
-- ❌ Hard to implement high-quality components that meet design and coding standards
+- ❌ **Tedious Development Workflow**: Constantly switching between the IDE, official documentation, and browser severely impacts development efficiency and focus.
+- ❌ **Difficulty in Component Selection**: Faced with numerous components from `shadcn-vue`, developers struggle to quickly find the best fit for their needs without intelligent recommendations.
+- ❌ **High Repetitive Workload**: Involves manually writing extensive boilerplate code and handling various component states and complex interaction logic.
+- ❌ **Insufficient Quality Assurance**: It's easy to overlook quality standards like accessibility (A11y), performance optimization, and best coding practices, leading to inconsistent component quality.
+- ❌ **High Maintenance Costs**: As the project grows, manually maintaining the style, behavior, and dependencies of all components becomes exceptionally difficult, making consistency hard to achieve.

 ## ✅ With shadcn-vue MCP

-shadcn-vue MCP provides an intelligent UI component development experience:
+shadcn-vue MCP provides an intelligent UI component development experience that revolutionizes the traditional workflow:

-- 1️⃣ Simply describe your desired component in natural language
+- ✅ **One-Stop Development Experience**: Complete the entire process—from component selection and coding to preview—without ever leaving your editor, simply by describing your needs in natural language.
+- ✅ **Intelligent Component Recommendation**: The `components-filter` tool intelligently analyzes your requirements and recommends the most suitable `shadcn-vue` components.
-- 2️⃣ MCP automatically generates code compliant with shadcn-vue and tailwindcss standards
+- ✅ **High-Quality Code Auto-Generation**: `component-builder` automatically generates high-quality Vue component code that complies with `shadcn-vue` and `tailwindcss` standards, with best practices built-in.
-- 3️⃣ Get production-ready, design-consistent shadcn-vue UI components
+- ✅ **Built-in Quality Assurance**: `component-quality-check` automatically performs accessibility (A11y) and code quality checks on the generated code, ensuring professional-grade components.
+- ✅ **Instant Documentation and Previews**: `component-usage-doc` provides real-time component documentation, APIs, and usage examples to get you started immediately.
+- ✅ **Ensures High Design Consistency**: All generated components strictly adhere to a unified design specification, ensuring visual and interactive consistency across the entire application and enhancing brand value.

+## Prerequisites

+Before you begin, ensure you have Node.js installed on your system.
+- **Recommended Node.js version**: `18.20.1` or later.

+> Using a different version might lead to installation errors like `Error: spawnSync code-insiders.cmd EINVAL`.
+Downgrading or upgrading to the recommended version is the best solution.

 ## ✨ Features